 All of this finds its source in Jesus!
-Yes, I am happy that a vaccine has been approved.
+Yes, I am happy that the Covid-19 pandemic has waned.
 Yes, I am happy that I have a place to live, I am warm, and I have enough to eat.
 But true joy comes from knowing the love of God in Christ!
 It is more wonderful than anything else we can imagine!